barsoom/devbook/deploy_without_downtime/README.md

   So do them in multiple steps (not necessarily multiple deploys):

   * Step 1: Add the column as a NULLable column without a default.
   * Step 2: Set the default value in batches, some records at a time.
+Remember to disable transactions (`disable_ddl_transaction!`) if this is done in a migration.
   * Step 3: Make the column NOT NULL with a default.
 (Or just add a default, keeping it NULLable.)

 * **Removing columns** is never safe.